Multirious/bevy_tween/README.md

 # `bevy_tween`

 Flexible tweening plugin for Bevy.
+This crate solves for tweening animation with the approach of integrating everything into Bevy's ECS, allowing you to exploits the already flexible ECS systems to tune the animation process to your needs.

 ## Differences
-The main motivation or goal for this tweening crate is that the previous existing tweening crates is not flexible enough.
+The main motivation for this tweening crate is that the previous existing tweening crates is not flexible enough and so to goal is to solve it.
 The differences will be explained below.

 Differences to [`bevy_tweening`](https://github.com/djeedai/bevy_tweening)
 or [`bevy_easings`](https://github.com/vleue/bevy_easings):